midlantica/LovelyBunchOfCoconuts/content/memes/quotes/some-ideas-are-so-stupid.md

 ---
-title: 'Some Ideas Are So Stupid'
+title: 'Some ideas are so stupid'
 ---

 ![Some ideas are so stupid](/memes/quotes/some-ideas-are-so-stupid.jpg)

-Some ideas are so stupid.
+"Some ideas are so stupid that only intellectuals believe them." - George Orwell